Fulcrum81/Test-Project-Template/README.md

 2.Open generated folder in your SDK.

 ###How to execute tests
-The project contains 2 suites (3 tests) and testng.xml: sampleTests.xml was added to project.
+The project contains 2 suites (3 tests) and testng.xml: sampleTests.xml was added to the project.
 So you can execute these 3 tests via the following command:
 ```bash
 mvn clean install -Dtestset=sampleTests.xml
 ```